HoursDEV01/Hours/README.md

 Hours Core integration/staging tree
 =====================================
+02/15/2025
+Work continues on the new Windows wallet that utilizes the Hours daemon as well as a version for a customer facing duel monitor POS for accepting Hours.

 01/21/2025
 Please make sure you update as of 1/21 due to some params change.
 The new windows wallet has been uploaded on here.